 In foreign language class, music is a great tool to help students learn idiomatic expressions, practice listening comprehension, and gain cultural awareness.
 If your students have already learned some songs, of if they are comfortable reading lyrics of popular French songs they might already be familiar with in English (like Vive le Vent), then a lip sync contest can be a ton of fun.
 Just put on the music, get some contestants, and if you really want to have fun, have some students play celebrity judges.

 To get organized:

 Give students time to clean out those binders!
 If you’re anything like me, you use a lot of vocabulary and grammar packets.
 These are so handy, and they can be great sources of information, but they can get quite heavy in a binder with a lot of other subjects.
 When students begin struggling to find papers quickly, your instructional time gets eaten up, so taking time to keep students organized really saves time in the long run.

 Don’t want students to throw out those old packets?
 Keep a file folder for each student in a file drawer or milk crate and they can grab them when they need them.
 This way, they aren’t carrying around packets you’ve finished, but they can still access them before big exams.

 Some days, it is just nice to put on music and tidy up your classroom.
 I’m not saying you should just put students to work when your schedule gets out of whack, but once in a while, letting students hang posters, seasonal decorations, or make bulletin boards will give your students a feeling of ownership in their classroom.
 Plus, it frees up your planning time to make great lessons or grade papers.
 I’d call that a win-win. 🙂

-What are your favorite ways to use those extra minutes of classtime?
+What are your favorite ways to use your leftover classtime?